 8. Chew Gum

-Studies showing that chewing gum can help you focus are out there.
+Studies show that chewing gum can help you focus.
 While it doesn’t have any magical properties, this simple activity can keep you engaged long enough to carry out an activity without getting too distracted.

 When you find yourself in those situations, a piece of gum could be a lifesaver for your focus and short attention span.